trakerr-com/trakerr-ruby/README.md

 ```

 ### Option 3: Send a non-exception to Trakerr
 Trakerr accepts events that aren't errors.
 To do so, pass false to the CreateAppEvent Exception field to not attach a stacktrace to the event (if you don't need it).
-Be sure to pass values in to the rest of the parameters since the default values will most likely not be useful for you!
+Be sure to pass values in to the rest of the parameters since the default values will most likely not be useful for you if you don't have a stacktrace!
 ```ruby
 def main()
     testApp = Trakerr::TrakerrClient.new("Api key here", "Application version number", "deployment type")